 UPDATE: HOW DOES WHERE WE LIVE, LEARN, WORK, AND PLAY AFFECT OUR HEALTH?

-In 2017, CHE updated many of the maps produced as part of the original Place Matters Community Mapping Project two years earlier.
+In 2017, CHE and its partners updated many of the maps produced as part of the original Place Matters Community Mapping Project two years earlier.
 The new report, Place Matters - More Than Ever, includes those updated maps and new maps on healthy food access, tobacco use, first trimester care, dental care, and mental health calls.

 The 2016-17 CHE Annual Report featured stories of organizations that are "Place Makers" and plant health in homes and neighborhoods.